Empowering San Antonio's LGBTQ+ Community

 Project leaders, with the help of a research team & community advisory board members, developed the largest survey of LGBTQ+ identified individuals ever conducted in South Texas.
 The survey provides important insight about the demographics of LGBTQ+ people in the area & their experiences with housing & homelessness, healthcare, employment, familial rejection & support, financial stability, resiliency, & much more.

-To read additional information on the research, visit https://colorsofpridesa.com/
+For additional information on the research, visit https://colorsofpridesa.com/.

 Our Team